5g-media/incubator-openwhisk-runtime-python/README.md

 ### Python 3 AI Action
 This action enables developers to create AI Services with OpenWhisk.
 It comes with preinstalled libraries useful for running machine learning and deep learning inferences.
 See more about [python3aiaction](./core/python3AiAction).

+### Python 3 DS Action
+This action enables developers to create DeepSpeech Services with OpenWhisk.
+It comes with preinstalled libraries useful for running deepspeech interfaces.
+See more about [python3dsaction](./core/python3DSAction).

 ### Local development
 ```
 ./gradlew core:pythonAction:distDocker